ponylang/rfcs/text/0000-tcpconnection-hard-close.md

 # How We Test This

-A code review should suffice as this would be a trivial implementation.
+A code review should suffice as this would be trivial.

 # Drawbacks